tkoehlmann/MSCitemsCleaner/README.md

 # MSCitemsCleaner

-A save file cleaner for the video My Summer Car
+A save file cleaner for the video game My Summer Car

 ## What it does